codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 ## Drawbacks

-Jenkinsfile

 * You'll need to learn the syntax of the Jenkinsfile
 * There are two different syntax options (scripted and declarative) which you need to be aware of
 * The documentation on how to use the plugins is not always clear, with examples, and easy to use

 ## The app

-I’ve created [a simple Node web application](https://github.com/codurance/jenkins-pipeline-blog) to serve as an example.
-This app has no external dependency so the build is simpler.
-If there is interest I will write a followup about extending this configuration to cope with external dependencies such as databases or other services. [twitter]
+I’ve created [a simple Node.js web application](https://github.com/codurance/jenkins-pipeline-blog) to serve as an example.
+This app has no external dependency to keep the build simple.
+If there is interest I will write a followup about extending this configuration to cope with external dependencies such as databases or other services without compromising isolation.
+[Tweet me @jaramir](https://twitter.com/jaramir).

 ## The Dockerfile